España de Puebla

-The Club de Futbol Espana De Puebla was a Mexican club that was one of the pioneers of association football in the state and city of Puebla.
-The club was founded in 1915 as Puebla FC, by mostly Mexican natives and the Spaniard community.
+Club de Fútbol España de Puebla was a Mexican club that was one of the pioneers of football in the state and city of Puebla.
+The club was founded in 1915 as Puebla FC, by mostly Mexican natives and the Spanish community.
 The club was one of the most successful of the amateur era in Puebla.
-The club would dissolve in the early 1940s when it merged with Asturias de Puebla, a few years before professional football was established in Mexico.
+The club would dissolve in the early 1940s when it was merged with Asturias de Puebla, a few years before professional football was established in Mexico.
 History would have it that the club would return and form part of Puebla F.C., the same name the club was founded with in 1915.